📝days 306-403: the frantic desert adventure (jordan, iraq, kurdistan, tĂŒrkiye & georgia)

 Maybe the answer to your specific conundrum is being thoughtful about how one portrays the places they visit?
 You're correct in noting that public traveler personas invariably turn into propagandists -- maybe the right way about this is to

 It’s certainly a question that my travel project grapples with, as I’m precisely drawn to those places grossly disdained in Western media that often have ‘murky’ regimes.
 Yet it’s tricky business, as asking this question risks whitewashing the unimaginable scale of violence inflicted by the U.S. (and allies) on most of the world, while mostly no-one questions the morals of traveling there (I’d need some stern convincing).
 2 reminders: in the last 20 years the U.S. dropped 337,000 bombs onto 9 countries, which is, on average, 📰🔗46 bombs per day.
 The 2017 bombing of Mosul, the 2nd biggest city of Iraq where I almost cycled past, killed at least 📰🔗40,000 civilians.
-No government has inflicted so much terror onto the world as the U.S. As Noam Chomsky frequently notes: the US is world’s leading terrorist state (🎥🔗fun clip to watch)
+No government has inflicted so much terror onto the world as the U.S. As Noam Chomsky frequently notes: the US is world’s leading terrorist state (đŸŽ„đŸ”—fun clip to watch).
+When it’s not bombing, it’s economic policy: U.S. sanctions kill up to an estimated 📰🔗million people per year.
+Quite a difficult reality to grapple with.

 the need to frenzy

 Let me set the stage for you.
-When I was there, there were only 2 ways to enter & exit Syria (now there are 3, since another one opened up between Iraq and Syria).
-It means I need to leave south, to Jordan, cycle across the desert to Iraq, and brace the Iraq heat until I finally reach the cooling mountains of Turkish Kurdistan.
+When I was in Syria, there were only 2 ways to enter & exit the place (now there are 3, another one opened up between Iraq and Syria).
+It means I needed to leave south, to Jordan, cycle across the “Syrian Desert” desert to Baghdad in Iraq, and brace the heat cycling north until I finally reach the cooling mountains of Turkish Kurdistan.

-Now, it’s early June, and I’m still in Damascus, being in awe with Damascene society.
-I’m like a crumply dry kitchen rag soaking up water - I take up all that I can.
+So let me take you back to Damascus.
+It’s early June, and I’m in awe with Damascene society.
+I’m like a dry kitchen rag soaking up that sweet Syrian society juice, taking up all that I can.
 But there’s 2 things constantly on my mind:

 • My friends Pietro & Ole land in Tbilisi, Georgia, on July 2nd.

-• The desert that I need to cross gets hotter every day that passes.
+• The deserts that I need to cross gets hotter every day that passes.

 And so, I’m forced to depart.
-June 4th is the day.
+June 4th is the chosen day.
 During that time (and now even more intensely) the area around Damascus isn’t stable.
 Israeli forces are bombing and expanding into Syrian territory, Syrian government soldiers clash with the Druze minority.
-I figured it would be good to make the stretch in one day, so as not to sleep somewhere, and wake up potentially without knowing if the security situation had changed.
+I figured it would be good to make the stretch in one day, so as not to sleep somewhere, and wake up potentially without knowing the new security situation.
+At 7am I departed Damascus, and bracing strong headwinds for the 100+km stretch, arrived exhausted but jubilantly at the Jordan border fence.

 how entering Jordan was a sudden change in atmosphere: yet another ode to the Syrian people

 I tell the following story because it confirmed my immense fascination with and admiration of the Syrian people.
-My time in and exposure to Jordanian society was limited, so this is by no means a definitive verdict of Jordanese society.
+My time in and exposure to Jordanian society were limited, so this is by no means a definitive verdict of Jordanese society.
 For that, I’d need to spend a lot more time there.
-I just thought it was particularly striking: see it as an ode to the Syrian people.
+I just thought this story was particularly striking.
+See it as an ode to the Syrian people.

 desert horizon